Nestorferrando/TweenJS/README.md

+Hi!
+I'm Néstor and this is a fork of TweenJS that solve some perfomance issues with tweenJS and EaselJS movieclip playing, see commits for details

+for any question, feel free to ask me :-D

 # TweenJS

 TweenJS is a simple tweening library for use in Javascript.
 It was developed to integrate well with the EaselJS library,